microsoft/terraform-provider-azuredevops/docs/debugging.md

 ## Option 3 - Debug acceptance tests from VS Code

 With VSCode Golang extension you can also debug the acceptance tests by highlighting the test name and pressing `F5`.
+Or you can use the `codelens` feature of VSCode, which displays the texts `run test` and `debug test` right above every (test) function inside a `_test.go` file.

 More information can be found at [Debug Terraform (Azure Devops) Provider with VSCode](https://dev.to/eliises/debug-terraform-azuredevops-provider-with-vscode-c24).

 ## Option 4 - Attaching a Debugger from VS Code